Course Number & Title: ASTR 513 Statistical and Computational Methods in Astrophysics

 Although this is not a writing intensive course, good documentation is essential in communicating science and developing software, and will be used in evaluating homework and/or projects.

-One final exam is scheduled on December 10th.
-It worth 30 points.
+A written final exam is scheduled on December 10th.

 Grading Scale and Policies¶